 1 Samuel 17

-1 Now the Philistines gathered together their armies to battle, and they were gathered together at Socoh, which belongs to Judah, and encamped between Socoh and Azekah, in Ephesdammim.
-2 Saul and the men of Israel were gathered together, and encamped in the valley of Elah, and set the battle in array against the Philistines.
+1 Now the Philistines gathered their armies together to battle, and they gathered at Socoh, which belongs to Judah and encamped between Socoh and Azekah, in Ephesdammim.
+2 Saul and the men of Israel were gathered together and encamped in the valley of Elah, and they set up in battle formation against the Philistines.

 11 When Saul and all Israel heard those words of the Philistine, they were dismayed, and greatly afraid.